- Duration: 1 year

 This programme has a limited number of places.
 If you submit a completed application by 31 January and meet the entry requirements you will be guaranteed consideration for the programme.

 Places on the course are competitive and preference will be given to candidates deemed most likely to succeed on the course and benefit from it.
 Evidence for the potential to do well on the course will be taken from previous qualifications and the personal statement which should indicate the candidate’s previous experience of psychology or evidence of an interest in Psychology.

+Only complete applications that are received before 31 January will be given guarenteed consideration.
 Applications will be scored based on the criteria listed above and offers will be made to the highest scoring applicants after the initial application deadline.